petermaloney/runner/README.md

 - vnc
 - spice

+with vnc, there's also:
+vncport - the number to add to 5900 to get the listen port (default 0)

+with spice, there's also:
+spice_port - port to listen to for SPICE clients (default 5900) spice_addr - address to listen on for SPICE clients (default 127.0.0.1)

 romFile - file path to a VGA rom file to use instead of qemu default which is to use what's on the hardware; with some configurations (presumably kernel,qemu,hw,seabios versions) this could improve stability problems when rebooting guests

 vgaPci - pci address of the GPU to add